-With permission of the advisor and course instructor, a student from the University of Michigan Ann Arbor may enroll in a College of Engineering course as a visitor, also referred informally as auditing a course.
-The student is expected to attend classes regularly but is not required to complete any course requirements, (e.g., homework sets, laboratory assignments, test, and the final examination.)
+With permission of the advisor and course instructor, a student from the University of Michigan-Ann Arbor may enroll in a College of Engineering course as a visitor, also referred informally as auditing a course.
+The student is expected to attend classes regularly but is not required to complete any course requirements, (e.g., homework sets, laboratory assignments, tests and the final examination.)
 In such a case, the course will be entered on the permanent record with a "VI" instead of a letter grade.
 If the student does not attend the class regularly, the faculty has the option to enter a grade of "NR" for no report.
 The same fee will be charged whether the student enrolls for credit or as a visitor.
 A course elected as "VI" does not count toward a student's full time status.

-A change in elections from credit to visit must be made during the first nine weeks of the Fall term, ten weeks of the Winter term and five weeks for a first-half 7 week course, second-half 7 week and Spring and Summer half -term courses.
+Please note that all requests to audit a course should be completed via the Add/Drop paper form.
+The deadline for this will change beginning Fall 2017 (third week for full term courses, second week for half term and first and second 7-week courses).
 Note that advisors typically will not approve changes in Visit elections after the third week (second week in Spring and Summer half terms).
 In such cases, withdrawing or changing to an election of Pass/Fail is generally more appropriate.
 After the deadlines, students must petition for an exception to College Rules to change Visit status.
 Required courses may not be elected as a visit.